Everybody Dies (song)

-"Everybody Dies" (stylized in all lowercase) is a single by American rapper J. Cole, released on December 5, 2016 along with his single "False Prophets".
+"Everybody Dies" is a single by American rapper J. Cole, released on December 5, 2016 along with his single "False Prophets".
 The two songs were previously previewed on the documentary Eyez.

 Background

 "Everybody Dies" was originally included on J. Cole's fourth studio album 4 Your Eyez Only.
 It was later omitted due to the song not fitting the album's concept.
 In 2018, Cole revealed that the song was supposed to be on the tracklist of his upcoming sixth studio album The Fall Off.

 The song samples "Me Against the World" by 2Pac featuring Dramacydal, "Inside My Love" by Minnie Riperton, and "Theme From the Planets" by Dexter Wansel.

 Controversy

 J. Cole took aim at rappers using "Lil" in their stage names on the track, specifically with the following lines: "Especially the amateur eight-week rappers, Lil' whatever / Just another short bus rapper."
 Most assumed that this was directed at Lil Yachty and Lil Uzi Vert.